 Proper brushing removes plaque from the inner, outer and chewing surfaces.
 When teaching children to brush, place toothbrush at a 45-degree angle; start along gum line with a soft bristle brush in a gentle circular motion.
 Brush the outer surfaces of each tooth, upper and lower.
 Repeat the same method on the inside surfaces and chewing surfaces of all the teeth.
 Finish by brushing the tongue to help freshen breath and remove bacteria.

 Flossing removes plaque between the teeth, where a toothbrush can’t reach.
-Flossing should begin when any two teeth touch.
+Flossing is necessary when any two teeth touch.
+But it’s important to start flossing by age 2 just to get your child used to the sensation of flossing.
 You should floss your child’s teeth until he or she can do it alone.
-Wind the floss around the middle fingers of both hands.
-Hold the floss lightly between the thumbs and forefingers.
-Use a gentle, back-and-forth motion to guide the floss between the teeth.
-Curve the floss into a C-shape and slide it into the space between the gum and tooth.
-Gently scrape the floss against the side of the tooth.
-Repeat this procedure on each tooth.
 Also, we love the option of flossers.
 They are really easy for you and your child to use.
 Flossers are little plastic forks that have just about half an inch of floss.
 They make flossing easier as they are small and fit in your mouth better than would your fingers!

 Use a fluoridated mouth rinse after brushing and flossing before bedtime.
 For the rinse to be effective, avoid drinking, eating or rinsing after use.
 Fluoridated mouth rinses should not be used for a child who cannot “spit” out the rinse after use.